 - Live chat: Our experts can offer advice and answer queries 7 days a week

-- Online: Fill in this easy form to begin your claim and we’ll call back at a convenient time
+- Start your claim online: Fill in this easy form to begin your claim and we’ll call back at a convenient time

 When you get in touch, the first thing we’ll offer is a free, no-obligation, initial consultation where we’ll listen to your side of the story and then we’ll offer an honest assessment of your claim and let you know what we think is the likelihood of making a successful compensation claim.

 Hopefully this guide about how to claim compensation for an accident on holiday in Switzerland has provided you with all of the information you need to begin your claim.
 Here are some more resources that may be useful to you whether you are seeking a law firm to help you claim against local authorities or against a UK package holiday company: